loft-sh/devpod/README.md

 * **Client-only**: No need to install a server backend, DevPod runs only on your computer.
 * **Open-Source**: DevPod is 100% open-source and extensible.
 A provider doesn't exist?
 Just create your own.
 * **Rich feature set**: DevPod already supports prebuilds, auto inactivity shutdown, git & docker credentials sync and many more features to come.
+* **Easy Desktop App**: DevPod comes with an easy-to-use desktop application that abstracts all the complexity away.
+If you want to build your own integration, DevPod offers a feature rich CLI as well.